 Does my child’s income affect my tax return?

 The good news is that if you have more than one child that qualifies for the eligible dependant credit, you have the option to choose to claim the lower earning child.
-For example, if you have a working 17 year old and 10 year old, you can choose to name the 10 year old as your eligible dependant as there’s little chance he’s earned more income than your teenager.
+For example, if you have a working 17 year old and 10 year old, you can choose to name the 10 year old as your eligible dependant as there’s little chance they’ve earned more income than your teenager.